Onaji Tsuki o Miteiru: Manga

-The manga was published in France by Casterman.

 Live-action film

 A live-action film adaptation premiered in Japan on November 19, 2005.
 It was directed by Kenta Fukasaku and written by Junichi Mori, starring Yosuke Kubozuka, Meisa Kuroki, Edison Chen, Taro Yamamoto, Matsuo Suzuki and Kyoko Kishida.
 It was distributed by Toei Company.

 Reception

-The manga received the Excellence Award at the 3rd Japan Media Arts Festival in 1999.
+The manga received the Excellence Award at the third Japan Media Arts Festival in 1999.

-The live-action film debuted at #8 at the Japanese box office, and had earned $751,210.
+The live-action film debuted at eighth at the Japanese box office, and had earned $751,210.